onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

 #### add_script decorator

-The program reads the function name and saves it as script name, but you can change the name by setting the script_name variable in the decorator.
+The program reads the function name and saves it as script name, but you can change the name by setting the script_name variable in the decorator:

 ```py title="main.py"